Rewind X Lightpaper

 Why NFT Format

-The NFT standard provides several advantages for proof-of-action records: transferability allows proofs to be shared with auditors or compliance systems, standard tooling enables verification through any NFT-compatible interface, and on-chain storage ensures availability independent of any centralized service.
+The NFT standard provides several advantages for proof-of-action records: standard tooling enables verification through any NFT-compatible interface, on-chain storage ensures availability independent of any centralized service, and the transferable design enables consolidation into dedicated audit or compliance wallets while remaining verifiable by any third party directly on-chain.

 Data Contained